AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ![Black Box](Photos/black_box.jpg?raw=true "Black Box")
 5. AccuWeather said it was about to rain - it didn't.
 Spent some time outside waiting for the rain to begin, but gave up.
 Rain is in the forecast tomorrow, though.
 ![Waiting for rain](Photos/waiting_for_rain.jpg?raw=true "Waiting for rain")

+***

+### June 24, 2016
+1. Doesn't look like it's going to rain.
+There's a hose outside Rice and I need to figure out how to get permission to use it.
+In the mean time, I'll take the whole setup home this weekend and try to test it with the sprinkler.
+2. Doing a little materials research today for the improved cap.
+The flat cap is definitely not ideal just based on the quick rain test I did yesterday.
+Brass seems like it could be OK.
+I don't have the exact specs of what materials we have to work with, though, which doesn't help.
+Depending on the grade of nylon we have available, we might be able to get similar performance to the PVC used in the paper.
+But, again, don't have exact specs.
+3. Maybe what I really need to do is get elasticity data for these materials?